 Inclusion, Diversity, Equity and Accessibility

 The Municipality of the County of Victoria wants to be a welcoming, safe, and accessible place for everyone.
 To help make this happen, we have created an IDEA (Inclusion, Diversity, Equity, Accessibility) Plan.
 This plan identifies barriers and finds ways to remove them, it is guided by the IDEA Committee.
+Victoria County Council approved the 2025 Inclusion, Diversity, Equity Plan on March 31st, 2025.

 Help Shape an Inclusive Future for Victoria County